yuz101/iOSTesting-Bootcamp-Selectionchallenge-Q22023/README.md

 The developer must implement effectively both challenge in order to be consider a successful deliverable.
 It is not allowed to use 3rd party frameworks for animations, async functions, threading, etc. Everything must be done using exclusively the native Apple tools and resources.

-It´s a good practice to comment the code.
+It's a good practice to comment the code.
 Another thing to be considered is the use of comments so you can explain your thinking and logic through key comments in your code.
 It could be at the top of the functions you implement.

 And finally both solutions to the challenges must work independently; it means that the evaluator can switch between the implementation by just calling the function/s  or removing comments to see each result.

-## Submitting the deliverables
+## Don’t forget to fill out the Google Form with your forked repository!
-For submitting your work, you should follow these steps:
+Remember, you must send your forked repository by filling out the following **[Google Form](https://forms.gle/g7QefxUoFpPoT72387)** you will have until Tuesday, April 25, to be considered for the Wizeline Academy iOS Testing Bootcamp!
+(The sooner you send it, the more chances you have of being selected).

-- Create a pull request with your code to the main branch
+Thanks for completing the challenge, we can’t wait to see you soon!

-If you have any doubts, you can send them at: abner.castro@wizeline.com
+If you have any doubts, you can send them at: mobile-academy@wizeline.com

 Happy Coding! ⌨️🔥